The A Word

-The A Word is a BBC television drama series, based on the Israeli series Yellow Peppers.
+The A Word is a British television drama series, based on the Israeli series Yellow Peppers.
 The series follows a young boy and how his family cope with the revelation that he has autism spectrum disorder.
 Following filming in the Lake District from October 2015, a six-part series began airing on 22 March 2016.
 On 26 May 2016, the BBC announced that a second series of The A Word had been commissioned.
 It premiered in the UK on 7 November 2017.
 The third series began airing on 5 May 2020.

 Synopsis

 Five-year-old Joe Hughes displays clear signs of communication problems and consistently isolates himself by listening to pop music through large blue and black headphones.
 He has encyclopaedic knowledge of the songs he listens to and accurately sings along with the lyrics.
 His parents, Alison and Paul, seem oblivious to the disorder and wonder why Joe is ostracised by other children of the same age.
-However, it is later discovered by Joe's grandfather, Maurice, that Alison and Paul have been taking him to hospital for his communication problems.
-Other family members know there is a problem, however, their attempts to intervene are met with obstruction from Joe's parents.
-After originally believing Joe had hearing problems, their Ear, Nose and Throat consultant refers Joe to a specialist who diagnoses him as autistic.
+However, it is later discovered by Joe's grandfather, Maurice, that Alison and Paul have been taking him to a hospital for his communication problems.
+Other family members know there is a problem; however, their attempts to intervene are met with obstruction from Joe's parents.
+After originally believing Joe had hearing problems, their Ear, Nose and Throat consultant refers Joe to a specialist who diagnoses him with Autism.

 The story then follows how the dysfunctional family, including Rebecca (who feels invisible), Eddie and Nicola (who are coping with their own relationship problems) and tactless grandad Maurice cope with Joe's situation and their own apparent social disorders.